-• A "Travel Reimbursement" Form, TR-1 or equivalent, should be filed within five (5) working days after the traveler returns to his/her official station.
-Failure to submit the TR-1 or equivalent to the proper unit in a timely manner may result in the traveler being permanently barred from utilization of the Travel Advance Fund.
+• A "Travel Reimbursement" form, TR-1 or equivalent, should be filed within five (5) working days after the traveler completes his/her travel.
+The total amount of the travel advance to be repaid to the Travel Advance Fund must be stated in the space provided on the TR-1 form when submitted.
+All TR-1 forms indicating an amount due the Travel Advance Fund must be routed through the Travel Advance Fund Custodian for verification of proper "amount due".
+Failure to submit the TR-1 or equivalent to the proper unit in a timely manner or failure to indicate an amount due the Travel Advance Fund may result in the traveler being permanently barred from utilization of the Travel Advance Fund.-